Are you afraid of eating? Are you fearful of choking or throwing up?

 People who experience these phobias may start to avoid eating certain foods or eating altogether, or may engage in safety behaviors: behaviors they feel protect them from the danger, such as taking tiny bites or chewing excessively.
 They may also avoid being around people who are sick, places where they believe people are more likely to be sick, or any situation that could produce motion sickness.
 These phobias are often accompanied by a number of physical complaints including nausea, stomach aches, and reflux and look a lot like a medical problem.
 This is why it is important to see a medical doctor to rule out any medical problems.

 Over time, if people with any of these phobias continue to avoid eating certain foods or eating enough, additional problems can develop.
 These problems may include delayed gastric emptying (gastroparesis) and malnutrition.
 Significant weight loss and dehydration may occur.
 People with these phobias may also qualify for a diagnosis of Avoidant Restrictive Food Intake Disorder (ARFID).
-In order to meet criteria for this eating disorder, individuals must experience one or more of the following: weight loss, nutritional deficiency, dependence on nutritional supplementation, and impairment in psychosocial functioning.
+The symptoms of ARFID include: weight loss, nutritional deficiency, dependence on nutritional supplementation, and/or impairment in psychosocial functioning.
 There are three major types of ARFID: 1) Textural sensitivity, 2) Low interest, and 3) Fear of traumatic consequences.
 While some people with ARFID may have symptoms of more than one type of ARFID, the three phobias discussed here overlap mostly with the fear of traumatic consequences type of ARFID.

 The more one avoids the thing that makes them scared, the worse the fear gets.
 Treatment for these phobias and the ARFID related to fear of traumatic consequences entail exposure—that is, facing the fears.
 Don’t worry!
 This doesn’t sound as bad as it is.
 We won’t make you throw up!